by Lee Foster

 Once in Honolulu, the airport is west of the downtown and Waikiki Beach, where most of the hotels are located.
 If you plan a rather sedentary vacation soaking up the sun on the beach or if you are particularly adept at taking trolleys or buses, you won’t need a rental car.
 The Waikiki Trolley can take you around the central area.
 A bus simply called The Bus makes a full island circuit for a small charge.
 If you wish to get around quickly and want to see the countryside beyond Honolulu, with flexibility about places to stop and take photos, a rental car makes life easier.
 All the major and several local rental companies provide cars.
 When looking at physical or Google maps and planning excursions around the island, keep in mind that the roads are low-speed roads with plenty of twists and turns.
 Considering this, plus the pleasure of stopping to look at sites, allow plenty of time for excursion trips.

 The major Honolulu hotels are in the Waikiki Beach area, with the Hilton Hawaiian Village a typical example.
 This massive high-rise, with 2,600 rooms, is indeed a vertical village, with plenty of beach accessible below and views of the city, water, and sunsets possible from the higher levels.
 Several restaurants are located on the premises, including the Bali, a delightful over-the ocean view.
 Another hotel, The Outrigger, fronts the beach and creates a fun beach-watching scene with its Duke’s Canoe Club restaurant, right on the beach.
 Still other great hotels, such as The Hyatt Regency Waikiki, are across the street from the beach.
 The beach, the main Waikiki attraction, is never far away.
+This was a big factor for us when choosing this island to vacation on.
+I am used to staying in lush villas in the Caribbean, and although I did want a bit of a change of pace with this one i did not want to be far from the beach and the water either.
+I typically stay at places that look like this https://enjoymexico.net/villa-rentals/punta-mita/ and I was able to find accommodations more than satisfactory.

 History of Honolulu